Midwife in the Tire Swing

 Chapter 44—Philomena and the Seer

 “Ah...
 Ahhh.”
-She stifled a sneeze and looked accusingly at her allergy-free duster.
-It gave her unquestioned right-of-way through the byways of the Hobart house, and was therefore good.
-The Hobart dust was the sticky dust of ancient ancestors who clogged the vacuum’s hose and glued souvenir knick-knacks to their shelves.
+She stifled a sneeze and looked accusingly at her duster.
+The Hobart dust was the sticky dust of ancient ancestors that clogged the vacuum’s hose and glued souvenir knick-knacks to their shelves.
 The hypoallergenic dusters were cheap, the pads were too, individually, and to be discarded after each use.
-Many pads were required to repel encroaching dust bunnies, making for a monthly cash outlay in excess of thirty dollars, big money for a widow lady dependent on what she could skim from the kitchen accounts—loose bills and small change in a stoneware cookie jar kept just above eye level with the Bundt pans and aspic molds.
+Many pads were required to repel encroaching dust devils, making for a monthly cash outlay in excess of thirty dollars, big money for a widow lady dependent on what she could skim from the kitchen accounts—loose bills and small change in a stoneware cookie jar kept just above eye level with the Bundt pans and aspic molds.

 The telephone.
 From its niche in the entryway it rattled the hallway fixtures, agitating the filaments of Lucy’s bulbs.
 Philomena snapped to attention.
 Flourishing her cleaning wand to show she was not eavesdropping but had real work to do, she cleared a dust-free path to the phone.

 “Whoo-a.
 Damn that’s hot.
 Pardon me, you sound like a lady’s voice.
 I usually puts the youngsters in the deacon’s seat for value-added cussin’ like that, but I been trying out a jar o’ jalapeño peppers on my sandiches.
 That’s no excuse.
 I did it—talked dirty.
 Sorry for the ‘damn.’”
-From the caller’s side of the connection Philomena thought she recognized the sound of suspenders being snapped.
+Philomena thought she recognized the sound of suspenders being snapped.

 “Who is this?”